litespeedtech/ols1clk/README.md

 ```

 ### How to I create additional Virtual Hosts and LE certificate from console?
 The first time you do this, you will need to install [certbot](https://certbot.eff.org/) on your system.
-Use `apt-get -y install certbot` for Ubuntu 20.04.
+Use `apt-get -y install certbot` for Ubuntu.

 Please be sure that your domain is already pointing to the server.